 Bangladesh PM Wins 3rd Term After Violent Election, Accusations Of Rigging

 Prime Minister Sheikh Hasina and her ruling alliance have secured another term in power following Bangladesh's general election Sunday, during which the military was deployed and almost 20 people were killed.
-The results, announced Monday by the Bangladesh Election Commission, have been rejected by the main opposition party, which accuses Hasina's party of rigging the election, according to The Associated Press.
+The results, announced Monday by the Bangladesh Election Commission, have been rejected by the main opposition party, which accuses Hasina's party of rigging the election, according to the Associated Press.

 Voting in Bangladesh election disrupted by violence— BBC News (World) (@BBCWorld) December 30, 2018